How much is your cafe worth?

-The old adage that something is worth only what someone is willing to pay for it offers us a starting point, though for me, is kind of a frustrating way to start.
+The old adage that something is worth only what someone is willing to pay for it offers us a starting point, though for me, it’s kind of a frustrating way to start.

 When valuing something, you can break it down into a couple of parts: